Whiteminwhill Energy Park

 About Voltalia

-Find out more at www.voltalia.com
+Please visit our website to find out more at www.voltalia.com

 As a mission-driven company*, Voltalia is fully committed to its purpose to improve the global environment whilst fostering local development.
 All of our sites will contribute towards addressing national and local electricity needs by generating an affordable and renewable source of clean energy.